List of speakers of the Punjab Legislative Assembly

 In the Republic of India, the various central and state legislatures are presided by either a Speaker or a Chairman.
 The Speaker is elected in the very first meeting of the Punjab Legislative Assembly after the General elections for a term of 5 years from amongst the members of the Vidhan Sabha.
 The Speaker holds office until either he ceases to be a member of the Vidhan Sabha or he himself resigns.
 The Speaker can be removed from office by a resolution passed in the Vidhan Sabha by an effective majority of its members.
 In the absence of a Speaker, the meeting of Punjab Legislative Assembly is presided over by the Deputy Speaker.
-The incumbent Speaker is Rana Kanwar Pal Singh and the deputy speaker is Ajaib Singh Bhatti of Indian National Congress.
+The incumbent Speaker is Kultar Singh Sandhwan and the deputy speaker is Jai Krishan Singh of Aam Admi Party.

 Powers and functions of the Speaker

 Following are the functions and position of Speakers.